Germany's Vincorion Plans Frankfurt IPO to Tap Investor Appetite for Defence Tech

 Vincorion, a German defence and mission‑critical power specialist, plans a Frankfurt IPO in H1 2026 to capitalize on surging investor demand for defense tech.
 With €240 M revenue in 2025, a €435 M fixed backlog and €1.1 B total orders, it is backed by cornerstone investors.

-March 6 - German defence and mission-critical power specialist Vincorion is preparing a stock market listing in Frankfurt within the first half of 2026, it said on Friday.
+March 6 (Reuters) - German defence and mission-critical power specialist Vincorion is preparing to enter the stock market in Frankfurt within the first half of 2026, it said on Friday.

 A former subsidiary of Jenoptik, Vincorion makes emergency power generators for the Eurofighter Typhoon and stabilisation systems that keep tank guns steady on the move, supplying NATO-linked defence programmes.